gasperz5/earth2scripts/README.md

 1. Select the desired script from the list above and copy the code.
 2. Open web developer console (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>J</kbd>), paste in the code you copied and press <kbd>Enter</kbd>.

+Check [Eruda Console for Mobile Browsers](https://github.com/liriliri/eruda) if you wish to try on mobile.

 ##### For Scripts that start with T
 1. Install the [Tampermonkey extension](https://www.tampermonkey.net/) for your browser.
 2. Select the desired script from the list above and copy the code.